 Using your own words, commit to continue on the journey towards reconciliation.

-• {We/I/Company Name} recognize{s} the systemic inequities that are present as a result of colonization and are committed to working together towards reconciliation.
+• {We/I/Company Name} recognize{s} the systemic inequities that result from colonization and are committed to working together toward reconciliation.

 • As a company, we recognize the systemic inequities that stem directly from past wrong-doings, and we commit to respecting and working towards reconciling this history of injustice.

-• {We/I/company name} {are/am/is} committed to uplifting indigenous voices, respecting traditional lands, and working with communities towards reconciliation.
+• {We/I/company name} {are/am/is} committed to uplifting indigenous voices, respecting traditional lands, and working with communities toward reconciliation.

 things to avoid in a land acknowledgement

-Check out more articles on building a strong D&I policy.
+Check out our guide on building a robust D&I policy.

 author